opensearch-project/documentation-website/_data-prepper/trace-analytics.md

 ### Benchmark

-We ran tests in a `r5.xlarge` EC2 instance with the following configuration:
+The benchmark tests were performed in a `r5.xlarge` EC2 instance with the following configuration:

  * `buffer_size`: 4096
  * `batch_size`: 256